Polrunny Farm - getting greener every year!

 The holiday cottages

-To make this arm of the farm environmentally sustainable, we need to do some work on the cottages themselves, on the equipment available within the cottages and on how we support you to live whilst you are with us.
-Again, we have got lots of plans.
+To make this arm of the farm environmentally sustainable, we have been doing some work on the cottages themselves, on the equipment available within the cottages and on how we support you to live whilst you are with us.

-Firstly, we are looking at how we source our energy supplies.
+Firstly, we are continually looking at maximising our site's use of sustainable energy supplies.

 We currently generate a significant proportion of the energy we use on site via the solar panels on our portal-framed sheds.
-The electricity we buy from the National Grid is all sustainable energy.
+The electricity we buy from the National Grid was until recently all sustainable energy.
+Energy price rises have recently forced us to be pragmatic with this insistence though, and we are currently with a mainstream supplier that does not give us such a guarantee of sustainability.

 Our cottages currently use LPG as their heating source.
 LPG is a low carbon alternative to fossil fuels.
 It’s a clean-burning, smoke-free fuel that supports cleaner air quality.